arshappleid/Cloud_Gov/app_authentication/active_directory_config.md

 2. Use Active Directory groups or other attributes to control access to different parts of your web application.

 3. Implement authorization logic to determine what actions or resources a user can access based on their Active Directory group membership or other criteria.

+_Step 3 and 4 will vary for React and .NET applications _